Suspended Gabon youth coach denies male rape claims

 "I started young and today I'm one of the most successful coaches in Africa," he said.

 "I have trained the best players of all generations.
 I win all the competitions in which I participate.
-I have the best national academy."
+I have the best national academy.

 "Journalism is not done on rumours.
 I am not the man described to you, which is why in your investigations you will only find embittered, jealous people who live in the imagination."